 That's why training is key to launching a successful career as an auto mechanic.
 UFV's ten-month Automotive Service Technician program can provide you with the knowledge and practical skills needed to enter the automotive industry.

 You learn to use specialized equipment to service steering and suspension systems, brakes, engines, and electrical systems.
 You have many opportunities to apply what you learn in a shop equipped with the latest technology, under the supervision of seasoned instructors with in-depth industry experience.

-The Automotive Industries Association of Canada reports that employers have difficulty filling auto technicians positions because many candidates lack experience and training.
-For the next ten years, more than half of the job openings in this field will occur as a result of older mechanics retiring.
+The Automotive Industries Association of Canada reports that employers have difficulty filling auto tech positions because many candidates lack experience and training.
+The BC Labour Market Outlook for 2018-2028 expects 6380 new job openings for automotive service technicians, truck and bus mechanics, and mechanical repairers.

 Job seekers who have completed a post-secondary automotive training program will find that it is easier to find employment, as they are fully qualified to service the computerized systems used in vehicles today.
 Those without formal automotive training are likely to face stiff competition for entry-level jobs.

 Car mechanics with specialized, up-to-date technological knowledge — including knowledge of hybrid and electrical vehicles — will be in greatest demand.
 Experienced automotive service techs may advance to shop foreman or service manager positions, while others may open their own repair shop.